jfranco1701/Sleep-Tracker-2/README.md

 * Open the application using Android Studio.
 * Select Build APK from the Build Menu.
 * Copy the APK file from your computer to the Android device.
-* Install the APK file (will have to allow installation of applications not download from the Android Market).
+* Install the APK file (will have to allow installation of applications not downloaded from the Android Market).